 Subdivisions when done properly can be a lucrative investment.
 They can create a new income stream in the form of rent or provide a sale of a new property.

 Investing in a town-planning consultant or experienced surveyor will ensure all the relevant details of your property meet the criteria for subdivision before any costly decisions are made.

 Do you have a property you are thinking of subdividing?
-M.J Reddie Surveys expert team can guide you through the development process to ensure a positive result.
+M.J.
+Reddie Surveys’ expert team offer subdivision services and can guide you through the development process to ensure a positive result.
 Contact us today.